 Evelyn had visited here in June 1935 and wrote to a friend, “A very beautiful house with first-class Italian plaster work.
 A lap of luxury flowing with champagne and elaborate cookery.
 The Cliftons all are tearing mad.
 The children bright and giggling.
 Mrs C. more sombre and full of soul.
 Large park entirely surrounded by trams and villas.
 Adam dining room.
 Five hideous Catholic churches on estate.
 All sitting at separate tables at meals.
 Two or three good pictures including a Renoir.”

 I had a walk around the grounds, stables, gardens and inevitable tea rooms.
 I crossed the main lawn at the front and leant on a fence post looking at the hall.
-I must have read Brideshead Revisited over fifteen times and Brideshead Castle in the novel was based on this building in front of me.
-The long drive up to it promised a good view of a stately home and it hadn’t disappointed me (although once close up to the walls you see how weathered they are.)
+I must have read Brideshead Revisited over fifteen times and it seems the aristocratic Flyte family which I've come to know well were based on people that lived within these walls.
+The long drive up to the hall promises a good view of a stately home and doesn't disappointed (although up close the walls are weathered.)
 It was probably quite splendid in June 1935 when Evelyn Waugh visited.

 At the entrance to Lytham Hall that inspired the Brideshead Revisited novel…

 Going up to Lytham Hall that inspired Brideshead Revisited filmed at Castle Howard…